MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/hardware-device-extension.md

 ms.dyn365.ops.version: AX 7.3.0, Retail July 2017 update, AX 10.0.11
 ---

-# Integrate the POS with a new hardware device
+# Integrate the POS with a new hardware device and generate the extension installer

 [!include [banner](../../includes/banner.md)]

-This topic explains how to integrate the point of sale (POS) with a new hardware device and generate extension installer.
+This topic explains how to integrate the point of sale (POS) with a new hardware device and generate the extension installer.

 To call Hardware station from the POS, you must use a request and a response: